adlnet/xAPI-Spec/xAPI.md

     See [Statement comparision requirements](statement-comparision-requirements).
     * If the JWS header includes an X.509 certificate, validate the signature against that certificate as defined in JWS.
-* Clients MUST NOT assume a signature is valid simply because an LRS has accepted it.
+    * validate that the Signature Requirements outlined above have been met.

 __Note:__ The step of validating against the included X.509 certificate is intended as a way to catch mistakes in the signature, not as a security measure.
 The steps to authenticate a signed Statement will vary based on the degree of certainty required and are outside the scope of this specification.

+##### Client Requirements
+* Clients MUST follow the Signature Requirements outlined above.
+* Clients MUST NOT assume a signature is valid simply because an LRS has accepted it.

 ##### Example
 See <a href="#AppendixE">Appendix E: Example Signed Statement</a> for an example.

 <a name="misctypes"/>
 ## 5.0 Miscellaneous Types